 I saw “Eschew Obfuscation” on a bumper sticker and laughed for days. #NerdAlert

-There is rarely a time when overblown language is useful.
+There is rarely a time when inflated language is useful.
 Most of us are not writing academic articles.

-Really, when you bust out the thesaurus and try to sound smarter, you’re more likely alienating the reader.
-Don’t make them reach for a dictionary … because they won’t.
+Don’t make the reader reach for a dictionary … because they won’t.
 They’ll click to something else.

-And think of it this way: the smartest writing is that which best conveys the message, right?
+And think of it this way: the smartest writing is simply that which best conveys your message.

-5. Use active voice a majority of the time.
+5. Use active voice most of the time.

 I think of passive voice as a writer getting tired or lazy, like when we get fatigued at the gym and our form breaks down.

 Active voice gives your sentences oomph.
 It propels them along and makes them clearer.
 Passive tends to muddy and weaken them.